milas-melt/Moroccan-Databases/README.md

 - Include websites that could be used for web scraping.
 - Any other idea?
 Go for it!

-Please try to cite the source using harvard format.
+Please try when possible to cite the source using harvard format.
 [Click here to access a harvard citation generator](https://www.citethisforme.com/cite/website).

 Many thanks.